-One of our agents can give you complete details about the types of residence permits in Portugal. individuals should know that the permit for working also applies in case of transferred employees and that the study permit can also apply for researchers, trainers or volunteers as well as those who apply for a professional and secondary education program, not only for higher education.
-Likewise, there are situations in which the permit may also be granted for family reunification purposes.
+One of our agents can give you complete details about the types of residence permits in Portugal. individuals should know that the permit for working also applies in the case of transferred employees and that the study permit can also apply for researchers, trainers or volunteers as well as those who apply for a professional and secondary education program, not only for higher education.
+Likewise, there are situations in which the residence permit in Portugal may also be granted for family reunification purposes.

 Conditions for residency in Portugal

 When moving to Portugal for one of the purposes described above, individuals need to comply with a number of criteria.
 Below, our agents describe the conditions for obtaining the investment permit when moving to Portugal.
-The applicant must be able to commit to an investment that will satisfy with one of the following conditions:
+The applicant must be able to commit to an investment that will satisfy one of the following conditions:

 - Capital: in this case, the value of the capital transfer should be or one million euros or more;

 - Employment: the founder of a business should be able to create at least ten jobs.